EONRaider/BCA-Reaper/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-eon__raider-38A1F3?style=flat-square&logo=twitter)](https://twitter.com/intent/follow?screen_name=eon_raider)

 Reaper is a **multi-platform keylogger, screengrabber and information gatherer** written in Python 3.

-Binaries for Linux and Windows platforms can be built through an embedded script that executes PyInstaller.
+The **keylogger** module captures all keyboard events independently of which application is being run.
+Keystrokes on browsers, games, messengers, etc., are all monitored.
+Similarly, the **screenshot** module captures images from the active monitor in spite of which application generates them. **System information** such as OS name, kernel version, architecture and environment variables are also captured.

-All captured data is exfiltrated to a **Discord** server and/or **Google Forms** instance through HTTPS.
+All data is exfiltrated to a **Discord** server and/or **Google Forms** instance through HTTPS.

-Linux and Windows binaries are [available](https://github.com/EONRaider/BCA-Reaper/tree/master/dist) for portability and ease of execution.
+Linux and Windows binaries are [available for download](https://github.com/EONRaider/BCA-Reaper/tree/master/dist) for portability and ease of execution.

 ## Demo
 ![demo]()

-## Setup and Build
+## Setup and Execute
-The only requirements to set up and build are (I) a free Discord server and/or a Google Forms instance and (II) building the binary with the URLs as arguments.
+All you need to run Reaper is a free Discord server and/or a Google Forms instance.

-### I. Set up a Discord server and/or Google Forms instance
+### I. Set up Discord / Google Forms
 You need at least one of the methods for successful exfiltration.
 - **Discord:** Head over to https://www.discord.com and create a new Discord account and server, if necessary.
 [Create a Webhook URL](https://www.digitalocean.com/community/tutorials/how-to-use-discord-webhooks-to-get-notifications-for-your-website-status-on-ubuntu-18-04)